 Neuroscientists have been gathering evidence for some time that rats need NREM sleep to learn.
 Patterns of electrical activity recorded from brain cells in the hippocampus (the brain structure involved in learning and memory) when rats explored a maze for the first time were repeated again in the hippocampus during post-learning sleep.

-Scientists think that the maze memories become consolidated during NREM sleep.
+Scientists think that maze memories become consolidated during NREM sleep.
 Rats that were deprived of post-learning sleep were worse at finding their way through the maze compared to rats that slept.

 This experiment has been repeated in humans.
 People were invited to spend a day in the lab with Harvard sleep scientist Professor Robert Stickgold.
 They were trained to navigate their way through a virtual map at around lunchtime and then tucked up for a siesta immediately after.
 Neuroscientists monitored their brain waves via EEG and woke them if they started to fall into REM sleep.
-A second group of maze navigators were left to sit quietly but not nap.
+The second group of maze navigators were left to sit quietly but not nap.

 The people who napped performed much better than the non-nappers when they were retested at navigating the maze.